 Door speakers: You can choose from many 6-1/2" or 5-1/4" speakers to replace the factory speakers.
-You'll need a mounting bracket and wiring adapter for each speaker, and these are included free when you purchase your speakers from Crutchfield.
+You'll need a mounting bracket and wiring adapter for each speaker, and these are available at a discounted price when you purchase your speakers from Crutchfield.

 Getting to the door speakers requires that you remove the door panels.
 Start by removing the cover for the door handle, then remove the two Phillips head screws holding the door pull in place.
 Depending on the model year of your Beetle, you'll remove either two or three T-20 screws at the bottom of the panel.

 Starting from the bottom of the door panel and working up both sides, pry the panel away from the door using a panel tool.
 You'll be releasing six retaining clips as you work around the door.
 Once the clips are released, lift off the door panel.
 Remove the door release cable and disconnect the wiring harness, then set aside the door panel.